Emmenemoi/asaodevbox/README.md

 docker run --rm -v /dev:/dev -v `pwd`:/asaodevbox -v "${HOME}"/.ssh:/root/.ssh --privileged --workdir /asaodevbox -e OUTPUT_DIR=/tmp -ti asaodevbox
 ```

-The image disk is named AsaoDevBox.img and can be write on a micrSD or USB drive with tools like [etcher](https://www.balena.io/etcher/).
+The image disk is named AsaoDevBox.img and can be write on a microSD or USB drive with tools like [etcher](https://www.balena.io/etcher/).

 Plug your install device and start your AsaoDevBox.